What you and businesses can and cannot do during the outbreak and what happens if you break these new laws.

 These extended household arrangements also support caring arrangements.
-In particular, they may help working parents with informal childcare over the summer months, as more businesses reopen their doors and return to formalised working arrangements and they may help people with other caring responsibilities.
+In particular, they may help working parents with informal childcare, as more businesses reopen their doors and return to formalised working arrangements and they may help people with other caring responsibilities.

 Is there a limit on the number of people who can be in an extended household?

-No. There is no limit on the number of people who can be in an extended household, providing they all live in the two households being joined together.
+No. There is no limit on the number of people who can be in an extended household, providing they all live in the (maximum of 4) households being joined together.

-No. Once you have agreed and formed an extended household with another household, you can’t switch to pair up with someone else instead.
+No. Once you have agreed and formed an extended household with another household, you can’t switch to join together with someone else instead.
 This is to reduce the risk of spreading coronavirus.
-You cannot substitute members of the household either.

 Can I go into an extended household with a household in England?

-I live in a house of mixed occupancy – does everyone in the house need to agree to be part of the same extended household?
+I live in a house in multiple occupation (HMO) – does everyone in the house need to agree to be part of the same extended household?